 All the money from the sales of these plants goes back into giving opportunities for the volunteers, who also cover the polytunnels and learn carpentry skills when building benches for the nurseries.

-In a press release for Blue Monday, Andy, one of the volunteers, added: “No matter how tough life might feel right now, it’s never too late to ask for support.”
+In a press release for Blue Monday, Andy, manager of Chestnut Nursery in Poole, added: “No matter how tough life might feel right now, it’s never too late to ask for support.”

 Poole Pirates announce Wessex Marine as title sponsor for 2026